-According to the largest ever study of height around the world, Estonian men and women are the third tallest people on Earth.
+According to the largest-ever global study of height, Estonian men and women are the third tallest people in the world.

-The research, led by scientists from the Imperial College London and using data from most countries in the world, tracked height among young adult men and women between 1914 and 2014.
+The research, led by scientists at Imperial College London and based on data from most countries worldwide, tracked the height of young adult men and women between 1914 and 2014.

-The top four tallest countries for men are the Netherlands, Belgium, Estonia and Latvia.
-The top four tallest countries for women are Latvia, the Netherlands, Estonia and the Czech Republic.
+The four tallest countries for men are the Netherlands, Belgium, Estonia and Latvia.
+For women, the top four are Latvia, the Netherlands, Estonia and the Czech Republic.

-Men from East Timor were the smallest in the world in 2014, with an average height of 160cm; while the smallest women were from Guatemala, with an average height of 149cm.
+In 2014, men from East Timor were the shortest in the world, with an average height of 160 cm, while the shortest women were from Guatemala, with an average height of 149 cm.

 The nations with the tallest men in 2014 (1914 ranking in brackets)